yquake2/yquake2/README.md

 directory to your Yamagi Quake II installation directory.

-For the addons download or clone their source, change into the source directory and type *make* (*make CC=gcc* on Windows).
+For the addons download or clone their source, change into the source directory and type *make*.
 After the compilation finishes the release/game.so is copied to the corresponding directory in your Quake II installation.